-The “Three Spot” species of Gourami is also known as the Blue Gourami and the Opaline Gourami.
+The “Three Spot” species type of Gourami is also known as the Blue and the Opaline Gourami.
 It gets it’s name from the cosmetic black dots that run in a horizontal manner.
 What is mildly confusing is the fact that you can only visually are two dots and not three of what it’s name references to.
 There are two dots in the midsection of the fish’s body but then the eye is considered the third spot.

 Nicknames: Blue Gourami & Opaline Gourami

-The Three Spotted Gourami is native to Southeast Asia making it classified as a tropical fish species.
+The Three Spotted Gourami is native to Southeast Asia making it classified as a tropical type.
 Water temperatures between 72-82 degrees Fahrenheit are needed.
 Like other Gourami fish, they have the ability to live in dirty low oxygenated water.
 Reason being, they have a special labyrinth organ setup that allows them to breath from the water surface when need be.

 This species of gourami usually has a full size growth between 4-6 inches.
 It really makes for a vibrant fish thats a descent size to see in a fish aquarium.
 Sure, it’s close cousin the dwarf gourami is a bright shimmering color but it only grows to 2 inches long.
 The blue gourami can also live up to 5 years long.

 Gourami fish are middle to top level swimmers and are found around the surface a lot of the time.
 Their natural habitat is consisted of heavy vegetation so replicating that to your best ability is a plus.
 Even if you have to use fake aquarium plants, that is better than nothing.
 Gouramis are usually very concentrated feeders and you may find yours trying to constantly search for it’s next meal by constantly nibbling around the aquarium.